WarwickCDI/workshop-networks-a-skillsworkshop/README.md

 # Activity 1: Quakers Network

+### Quakers: who are they?

+Quakers simply means formally as the ["Religious Society of Friends](https://en.wikipedia.org/wiki/Quakers)"; a society founded in England in the mid-17th century and made up of a historically Protestant Christian set of denominations.
+Quakers have a believe that each human being has the ability to experience the "light within" or see "that of God in every one".

 ### Setup the folder for your work

 Think about where on your computer that you want to work and create a